ibm-garage-ref-storefront/storefront-ui/README.md

 You can continue to edit the application in your preferred IDE (VSCode or other) and your changes will be reflected in the running container within a few seconds.

 ## Optional: Setup CI/CD Pipeline
-If you would like to setup an automated Jenkins CI/CD Pipeline for this repository, we provided a sample [Jenkinsfile](Jenkinsfile), which uses the [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) syntax of the [Jenkins Kubernetes Plugin](https://github.com/jenkinsci/kubernetes-plugin) to automatically create and run Jenkis Pipelines from your Kubernetes environment.

 To learn how to use this sample pipeline, follow the guide below and enter the corresponding values for your environment and for this repository:
 * https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops-kubernetes